 - You are not permitted to pass your head pass the half way point of a window ledge, over the wall of the tower or any wall/ piece of cover.
 Your RIF may do so as long as your head doesn’t.

 - Do not go out of bounds – Respect boundaries at all times as indicated in the briefings.

 - Solid Cover – Any space/ gap etc that is large enough for you to fit your head through is fair game to shoot through and be shot back.
 Hinges of doors/ gates, under vehicles, pallets or slight gaps of old wooden cover are not permitted to be fired through and it will not count if you are hit through them.
 Hedges, camo netting and the tall grass are fair game if you are hit through.

 - Other rules may apply and certain additional rules may apply for special events or may be added at any point and not posted here or across any other mediums.

 Other Airsoft Equipment

-- In an open area you are deemed hit if you are within 5 metres of where the blast occurred whether you are hit by a BB or not unless fully behind hard cover when the grenade detonates
+- In an open area you are deemed hit if you are within 5 metres of where the detonation occurred whether you are hit by a BB or not unless fully behind hard cover when the grenade detonates.

-- Airsoft Grenade Launchers such as 203s are permitted but there are strict rules to using them, see below.
+- Airsoft Grenade Launchers such as 203s are permitted, see below for rules of use.

 - You must call 203 before pulling the trigger and the majority of BBs must go into the room.
 Any player in the room is eliminated if the shot is fired within 2 metres of the door/window/ opening.
 If you fire a 203 further than 2 metres away from the door/window/opening then any player within a metre of the door frame inside the room is eliminated.